Vatras/povocop/README.md

 [] db replication and failover
 [] submission of computation code as a service, not file [] validation of submitted code
-[] browsing results
+[] frontend for browsing results
 [] Genetic algorithm
 [] Colony optimization
 [] Brute force search
 [] Monte Carlo simulation
-[] Giving points for computation - JWT and results save with username [] set up docker-compose
+[x] Giving points for computation - JWT and results save with username [] set up docker-compose
+[] check if sequelize prevents sql injection
+[] documentation + examples based on created algs